 Another great spot to see marine life is the Gorgonian Gardens, where you can spot many beautiful red and yellow gorgonians with small crabs and other animals living in the rocks.
 However, this site is located at a great depth so that it can be explored only by advanced divers.

 Among the best diving spots in Alonissos, the Blue Cave is perfect for beginners and advanced scuba divers alike.
-At the Blue Cave, you will find amazing marine life, such as nudibranchs, scorpionfish, groupers, and caves at different depths, from 5 to 20 meters.

-The 5th-century BC Greek cargo ship carried 4,000 mostly intact amphorae lying in the seabed at around 30 meters of depth.
+A true underwater treasure is located just south of Alonnisos, near the tiny island of Peristera.
+Here lies one of the most important ancient shipwrecks ever found in Greece.
+The 5th-century BC Greek cargo ship carried 4,000 mostly intact amphorae lying on the seabed at a depth of around 30 meters.
 The dive, suited for intermediate divers, is truly spectacular!
 This remarkable site is in the process of being turned into an underwater museum.

 snorkeling in Greece